dannix88/git-tuto/README.md

 # Starter

-This is a simple website project test
+This is a simple website project test.
+Adding more text for rebasing example.

 ## Introduction